 - Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
-This is usually one or two times a day (morning and late afternoon or early evening). - Children should not take this medicine without the help from an adult. - If you are taking Strattera once a day and experience sleepiness or feel sick, your doctor may change your treatment schedule to twice a day. - The medicine can be taken either with or without food. - The oral solution should not be mixed in food or water as this can decrease the amount taken or make the taste less pleasant. - Taking the medicine at the same time each day may help you remember to take it
+This is usually one or two times a day (morning and late afternoon or early evening) - Children should not take this medicine without the help from an adult. - If you are taking Strattera once a day and experience sleepiness or feel sick, your doctor may change your treatment schedule to twice a day - The capsules should be swallowed whole, either with or without food - The capsules should not be opened and the contents inside the capsules should not be removed and taken in any other way - Taking the medicine at the same time each day may help you remember to take it